 The solution is a properly suited and well-designed anti-fatigue mat that can reduce foot stress and related back and knee problems.
 But with so many choices on the market, it can be difficult to find the right one for your particular needs.
-Hopefully, these tips will better equip you when it comes to buying an anti-fatigue mat.
+These tips will better equip you when it comes to buying an anti-fatigue mat.

 Do You Need an Anti-Fatigue Mat?

 Let's face it; it's always nice to step onto a soft and comfy mat when you rise from the bed, or you're standing at the bathroom sink.
 But while softness and light cushioning may seem comfortable, it may not be adequate to reduce the risk of stress and foot fatigue, when it comes to standing in the same spot for an hour or more.
 This cushioning is limited regarding shock-absorbing and stress-relieving qualities.
 When you need more than soft cushioning, it's time for an anti-fatigue mat.
 Anyone who suffers from foot, knee or back pain should consider some type of anti-fatigue mat, to reduce the stress on the body caused by standing for any length of time at the kitchen counter, bathroom sink or workbench.